ClusterHQ/flocker/docs/architecture/failover.rst

 Configuration
 =============

-The failover service has a couple of additional configuration requirements above and beyond those mentioned in the common document:
+The failover service has a couple of configuration requirements additional to those mentioned in the common document:

   * the internet addresses of the master and slave hosts
   * credentials used to allow the master and slave hosts to securely communicate with each other